Getting started

 macro, certain parts of the source code could be included or

-To make features work in Debian, they currently are (mostly) encoded as virtual
+To make features work in Debian, the policy states they are

 librust-foo+feather-dev, encoding its "feather" feature.
 A package who